 By cutting out the plant proteins that are typically found in dry dog foods to boost the protein content, your dog will be less likely to suffer from digestive distress.

-Ollie is therefore perfect for even the pickiest of dogs.
+Ollie is perfect even for the pickiest of dogs.
 Of the four unique vet-crafted recipes on offer, we would recommend the Turkey Recipe option.
+It incorporates turkey breast, turkey liver, kale, carrots, blueberries and chia seeds to provide a flavor and texture that is unrivaled.

 Whole fruits and veggies provide excellent doses of vitamins and minerals, which helps with immune support, while coconut oil and cod liver oil contains essential fatty acids for maintaining skin and coat health.